dlab-berkeley/programming-fundamentals/1-2_create.md

 ## Rochelle's Pipeline: Organizing and Moving Files

 Knowing just this much about files and directories, Rochelle is ready to organize the files for her text project.
-First, she `cd's` into the `programming-fundamentals` directory.
+First, she `cd's` into the `programming-fundamentals-master` directory.
 From there, she creates a directory called `new-york-times` (to remind herself where the data came from) inside her `data` directory.
 Inside that, she creates a directory called `2015-01-01`, which is the date she started processing the texts.
 She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.
 (The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

 > Rochelle names her directories "year-month-day", with leading zeroes for
 > months and days, because the shell displays file and directory names in